An "emerging" indoor air quality problem is soot from candles.

 The standard of living enjoyed by royalty just a couple hundred years back would be extremely uncomfortable for the majority of Americans today.

 In medieval times, ordinances were passed requiring high ceilings and tall windows in new construction.

 This was because smoke and soot, accumulating near the ceiling, had to be exhausted from the windows.

 It wasn't called the "dark ages" for nothing.

 The fact that our forbears used candles is insufficient evidence of their safety.

 Only about one hundred years ago whole families would cluster around the light of a single candle, they couldn't afford more.
 If company came they lit another.

-Despite the availability of electric lights, most homes have at least one candle.
+Despite the availability of electric and battery-powered lights, most modern homes have at least one candle.

 Everyone should have an emergency light source, but today's candle has gone far beyond that.

 Yesterday's essential light source has been transformed into a romantic and festive mood-setter by marketing muscle.